SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Examples/Intermediates ones/uart.rst

      }

      // Provide one clockDivider.tick each rxSamplePerBit pulses of io.samplingTick
-     // Used by the stateMachine as a baud rate time reference val clockDivider = new Area {
+     // Used by the stateMachine as a baud rate time reference. val clockDivider = new Area {
        val counter = Reg(UInt(log2Up(rxSamplePerBit) bits)) init(0)
        val tick = False
        ..
      }

-     // Count up each clockDivider.tick, used by the state machine to count up data bits and stop bits val tickCounter = new Area {
+     // Count up each clockDivider.tick, used by the state machine to count up
+     // data bits and stop bits.
+     val tickCounter = new Area {
        val value = Reg(UInt(Math.max(dataWidthMax, 2) bits))
        def reset() = value := 0